ronininvestigator556/aries/README.md

 ## Contributing

-Follow the conventions in `CONVENTIONS.md` (Black + isort, type hints everywhere, Google-style docstrings).
+Aries follows the architectural contract in `CONTRIBUTING.md` (inspectability, policy enforcement, determinism, domain-neutrality).
+Coding standards live in `CONVENTIONS.md` (Black + isort, type hints everywhere, Google-style docstrings).
 New commands and tools should be registered through their respective registries and include accompanying tests where possible.

+For planning work, align with the **feature** and **bug** issue templates in `.github/ISSUE_TEMPLATE/` so acceptance criteria, non-goals, and inspectability impacts stay clear.